wtak23/airtraffic/_sources/flight-count-analysis.txt

+Some remarks

+-  ... well that took quite an effort, but can't really detect any visually noticeable trend...
+-  this is where I should start relying on quantatative statistical approach; as much as visualization is important, it can sometimes not convey key information or worse even deliver the wrong impression...
+-  I won't be able to do this with the time constraint, but this could be set up a simple F-test based on one-way-ANOVA using categorical variables over month or day\_of\_week

 Which state had the most air traffics?
 ======================================

--  Now let's conduct a similar analysis by grouping over states
+-  Now let's conduct a similar analysis by grouping over **states**, instead of a particular set of cities

--  the code used below is nearly a carbon copy of the above (next-time, perhaps create a function to avoid repeating the same code)
+-  the code used below is nearly a carbon copy of the above (perhaps create a function to avoid repeating the same code)

 Data tidying
 ------------